apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the list of nodes that pods can schedule
+<p>Nodes defines the list of nodes that pods can schedule
 If the RsmTransformPolicy is specified as OneToMul,the list of nodes will be used.
 If the list of nodes is empty, no specific node will be assigned.
 However, if the list of node is filled, all pods will be evenly scheduled across the nodes in the list.</p>